KabbAmine/myVimFiles/README.md

 mkdir -pv ~/.vim/various/view ~/.vim/various/swap_dir ~/.vim/various/undodir
 ```

-Create a symbolic link of the `vimrc`(Or a simple shortcut in Windows):
+Create a symbolic link of the `vimrc` if you want (Or a simple shortcut in Windows):
 ```
 ln -s ~/.vim/vimrc ~/.vimrc
 ```